five59/pyPrintful/README.rst

 PyPrintful
 ==========

-PyPrintful is a simple Python3-compatible interface to the [Printful API](http://api.printful.com/).
+PyPrintful is a simple Python3-compatible interface to the (Printful API)[http://api.printful.com/].

 Quick start